Long-bodied Cellar Spider (Pholcus phalangioides)

 Detailing the physical features, habits, territorial reach and other identifying qualities of the Long-bodied Cellar Spider.

 Updated: 9/17/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The Long-Bodied Cellar Spider should invoke fear within smaller insect prey, but not with humans.

 The shape of the abdomen aided in an alternate name for the Long-Bodied Cellar Spider.
 Although the name Daddy-Long-Legs is as an additional alternate name for this spider, Daddy-Long-Legs is also used to refer to Harvestman, which are not spiders at all though still a part of the arachnid class.

 It can be seen bouncing on its own web to make itself harder to see (blurs itself to the observer) as a means of disorienting a predator or threat.
 They hang up-side-down, waiting for insects to wander into their web.

-The Long-Bodied Cellar Spider has very small chelicerae (mouthparts).
-While they are venomous (like 99% of all North American spiders), they are unable to get a grip onto human skin in order to bite it.
-Their mouths are simply too tiny.
+The Long-Bodied Cellar Spider has very small chelicerae (mouthparts) and are not known to bite people.
+Though they are venomous (like 99% of all North American spiders), they are not poisonous.
+They have short fangs, which are too tiny to inject any venom.